 P.S.
 Here’s the day one entry of my visibility challenge. ❤️

 My course and philosophy are Feng Shui Time Management, I want to eliminate the notion that there is a cookie cutter version of time management where you have to fit into someone else’s boxes.
 My coaching program is $97 currently, making it super affordable and is customized for each individual.

 In terms of finance, I want to raise the standard of integrity, transparency, and education in the financial industry even for family A’s.
-These families consist of those that make less than 100k a year, may rent their homes instead of own, work hard in jobs and may not be able to afford a financial planner.
+An A type family makes less than 100k a year.
+They may rent their homes instead of own, work hard and probably can’t afford a financial planner.
 I’m currently offering free consultations and promise you will learn something more about your own finances without any obligation.

 I was raised in Family B. My father opened Merrill Lynch in Tokyo, Japan.
 Money was not a concern.
 I was a single mom in my early twenties, I became a single mom and discovered very fast what it is like to be a family A. I struggled and even came to the point that I fed my daughter split pea soup to survive.
 With my MBA started at age 50, I learned a lot more about finance and want to spread that education.

 This gives me a wide perspective and allows me to empathize with clients from many different backgrounds.

-I went to first grade in Panama.
-I grew up in Tokyo, Japan.
-I traveled all across the United States ( what you don’t think there are a lot of cultures in our country?
+I went to first grade in Panama, grew up in Tokyo, Japan, traveled all across the United States ( what you don’t think there are a lot of cultures in our country?
 There are 😃) and to Italy and Germany with Up With People International performing and staying in people’s homes and doing public relations work.

 I have tutored for multiple branches of the royal family of Qatar in the Middle East.
 The woman who hired me into my current financial firm comes from the royal family of Afghanistan.
 I love people and I do believe in world peace.
-I know that’s a stretch but it is possible.
+And it might feel like a stretch, but it’s possible!